Brief knowledge base

 A proxy judge shows the visible IP, forwarded headers, and sometimes DNS or WebRTC traces.
 It is useful for initial diagnostics before production scraping starts.

-If you need a ready-to-use set of judge endpoints without searching manually, open our proxy judge URL list.
-It includes Working Proxy Judges, text export, and quick HTTP/HTTPS filtering.
+If you need working judge endpoints without manual searching, open our proxy judge URLs list: verified addresses, text export and HTTP/HTTPS filtering.

 Key checks